Key dates in Brexit process

 April - If the trade negotiating guidelines are ready on time, talks could start.
 However, a delay that means missing an endorsement at the March summit could potentially mean waiting for the next Brussels summit on June 28-29.

 Dec.
-31, 2020 - The EU’s proposed transition period ends, with Britain being free to implement its own trade deals with other countries and free of all obligations to the Union.
+31, 2020 - The EU’s proposed transition period ends, with Britain free to implement its own trade deals with other countries, and free of all obligations to the Union.

 Jan.
-1, 2021 - If all goes to plan, a new EU-UK free trade deal would take effect, along with special treaty relationships in areas such as security, defense and research.
+1, 2021 - If all goes to plan, a new EU-UK free trade deal would take effect, along with special treaty relationships in areas such as security, defence and research.

 Reporting by Alastair Macdonald; Editing by Hugh Lawson